Free Online Temperature Converter

 Frequently Asked Questions

-27°C (80.6°F) usually feels warm, not extreme.
-Outdoors it often feels like a nice summer day, but indoors it can start to feel a bit stuffy if there is no airflow.
+27°C (80.6°F) usually feels warm rather than extreme.
+Outdoors it often feels like proper summer weather.
+Indoors, it can start feeling stuffy if there is no fan, breeze, or open window.

 Light summer clothes usually make the most sense at 27°C:

 No. Fever usually starts around 38°C (100.4°F).
-If 27°C were a body temperature, it would actually be dangerously low, not a fever.
+If 27°C were a body-temperature reading, it would actually be dangerously low, not a fever.

 ℹ️ Editorial Note